dimkr/yodi/README.md

 The glue that holds all these pieces together is [Meson](https://mesonbuild.com/) and cross-compilation is done using a collection [musl](https://musl.libc.org/)-based [toolchains](https://github.com/dimkr/toolchains).

-The client uses a multi-process architecture without use of execve(), to reduce its memory consumption once [papaw](github.com/dimkr/papaw).
-If the executable is extracted to anonymous memory by the packer stub, every execve() is expensive.
+The client uses a multi-process architecture without use of execve(), to reduce its memory consumption.
+The executable is extracted to anonymous memory by the [papaw](github.com/dimkr/papaw) stub, so every execve() is expensive.

 Communication between the client processes, or between a client process and the backend, is done through a [SQLite](https://www.sqlite.org/) database.